 We believe that the recruitment, training and knowledge of our employees and the consistency and quality of the service they deliver are central to our success.
 We emphasize deep product knowledge for store managers and sales associates at both the hiring and training stages.
 We hire most of our sales associates for a specific department or product category.
 As part of the interview process, we test each prospective employee for knowledge specific to the department or category in which he or she is applying to work.
 All of our managers and sales associates undergo focused sales training, consisting of both sales techniques and specialized product instruction, both immediately upon hiring (approximately 20 hours) and continuing throughout their career (approximately 16 hours annually).
 In addition, our sales associates receive loss prevention instruction and departmental training upon hiring.
-For example, in our hunting department, all employees receive an additional nine hours of training on ATF and company policies initially upon hire, with continuing district manager, as part of which they receive approximately 80 hours of dedicated managerial training and instruction.
+For example, in our hunting department, all employees receive an additional nine hours of training on ATF and company policies initially upon hire, with continuing education throughout they are.
+Our store managers complete two to six months of on-the-job training at another store with an existing district manager, as part of which they receive approximately 80 hours of dedicated managerial training and instruction.
 Our department heads receive extensive online training as well as on-site instruction, totaling approximately 40 hours.
 As a result of these programs, our employees are highly trained to provide friendly and non-intimidating education, guidance and support to address our customers' needs.